Odakyū Odawara Line

-The Odakyu Odawara Line (小田急小田原線, Odakyū-Odawara-sen) is the main line of Japanese private railway operator Odakyu Electric Railway.
+The Odawara Line (小田原線, Odawara-sen) is the main line of Japanese private railway operator Odakyu Electric Railway.
 It extends 82.5 km from Shinjuku in central Tokyo through the southwest suburbs to the city of Odawara in Kanagawa Prefecture.
 From Yoyogi-Uehara Station some trains continue onto the Tokyo Metro Chiyoda Line and beyond to the East Japan Railway Company Joban Line.

 Operation

 Destinations are from Shinjuku unless otherwise noted.
-English abbreviations are tentative for this article.
+English abbreviations are unofficial.